STOKYS/chat/readme.md

 - Responsive design
 - Mobile compability
 - Profile
-    - Editable status
     - Changeable profile image
+    - Adding friends
+- Chat
-    - Ability to like and comment on posts
+    - Ability to post images and links

----

 ## Q&A

 **Is it safe?**

 *No. I'm storing user data, without encrypion*

 **Why should I use this instead of some other chatting apps?**

 *You shouldn't.*

 ## Comment